Marcus Douthit: Interim Head Coach

 In addition to playing in Europe, Douthit also played in Asia, where he had a stint in South Korea in 2006-07 for the Daegu Orions.
 In 2010, he returned to his native Philippines and played for the men’s national team, Smart Gilas, where he earned the MVP award in the 2010 Champions Cup.
 A year later, he joined the Foshan Dralions in China before returning to the Philippines in 2015 to play for Blackwater Elite, winning the 2015 PBA Commissioners Cup.
 His last stop in Asia was in 2017, when he played for the Hanoi Buffaloes, a Vietnamese team that competes in the Thailand Basketball Super League.

 At the college level, Douthit played under head coach Tim Welsh at Providence College and earned the team’s Marvin Barnes Defensive Player Award in his junior and senior seasons.
 Douthit will use his experience as a collegiate and professional player and give insight to mold this year’s young CCRI basketball squad.
 He earned his bachelor’s degree in Social Science.

 Josh Perry returns to the CCRI men's basketball coaching staff for his fourth year after serving as a volunteer assistant during the 2014-15 season.

-Josh Perry returns to the CCRI men’s basketball coaching staff after serving as a volunteer assistant in the 2014-15 season.
-He is a former Knights’ reserve guard from 2010-12 and played in 42 games.
+Perry played two seasons at CCRI from 2010 through 2012 as a backup guard, appearing in 42 games.
 Last year, Perry helped with statistical entry and aided with game reports for the team.
-His experience both with community college athletics along with talent as a player, have made him a valued asset to the CCRI coaching staff.
+His experience with community college athletics, in addition to his expertise as a player, make him a valued asset to the CCRI coaching staff.

-Before playing the college, he played basketball and ran track at South Kingstown High School.
-Perry currently resides in Providence.
+Prior to college, Perry played basketball and ran track at South Kingstown High School.